mhedrick/recipe-book/README.md

 ### routes & implementation
 * not happy paths (bad id in url, etc)
 * tests
+* reorganize the react?
+* add in prep and cook times?

 ### api
 * tests
-* env variables for keys

 ### misc
 * deployment
-* make it not uggo

 ### nice to haves
 * hal/hateoas